kfowlks/vultr-startup/README.md

 # Vultr minimal rundeck post install script for Ubuntu 16.04

 This single bash script can be called from the vultr Startup Script section of your instance.
-This will script does the below task
+This script performs the below tasks.

-+ Creates user to be used by Rundeck
++ Creates new user to be used by Rundeck/Ansible/Puppet
-+ Added public key to newly created user
++ Adds public key to newly created user
-+ Added newly created user to sudoers with NOPASSWD
++ Adds newly created user to sudoers with NOPASSWD

-After this all other changes change be made from Rundeck and Ansible/Puppet
+After this all other changes should be issued from your server managment tools e.g. Ansible/Puppet/Fabric

 ###Reference
-The below can be overridden by exporting new env values before executing the script
+The below can be overridden by exporting new environmental shell values before executing the script (See example under usage)

-export USERNAME=deployer
+*export USERNAME=deployer
-export USERNAME_UID=2079
+*export USERNAME_UID=2079
-export SSH_PUB_KEY1='YOUR PUBLIC KEY HERE'
+*export SSH_PUB_KEY1='YOUR PUBLIC KEY HERE'

 ###Requires

-Ubuntu 16.04 x64
+*Ubuntu 16.04 x64
-WGET
+*WGET
-BASH
+*BASH
-SUDERS
+*SUDERS

 ### Version
 0.0.1